acl-org/acl-anthology/hugo/content/info/contrib.md

 You can download this from START and send it directly to your publication chair.
 If you are the publication chair, you can collect these and coordinate with the Anthology Director.

-Please be aware of the following:

-**Workshop identifiers**
+### Volume and Paper IDs

-START uses a formatted string to identify the volume ID.
+START uses a formatted string to identify each volume.
-The Anthology Director will assign templates to you for each volume your are submitting.
+The Anthology Director will assign templates to you for each volume you are submitting.
 For main conference proceedings (e.g., NAACL long papers), for each volume, this looks like

 > http://www.aclweb.org/anthology/N19-1%03d